davanstrien/awesome-synthetic-datasets/README.md

 ## What is synthetic data?

 Synthetic data refers to artificially generated data that _usually_ aims to mimic real-world data.
-This data is created algorithmically, often using models or simulations, rather than being collected from real-world sources.
+This data is created algorithmically, often using models or simulations, rather than collected from real-world sources.
 Synthetic data has been used for a long time in machine learning.
 Since the advent of LLMs, there has been increasing use of LLMs for producing synthetic data and for using synthetic data for training LLMs.

 ## Resources

+This repository aims to organize resources focused on helping people (including myself) get started with building synthetic datasets.
+As a result, it will only cover some things and will focus on pragmatic and practical resources for the mosst part.

 ## Tutorials, guides and educational blog posts